 OUR VIRTUAL STAGE, WHEREVER YOU ARE

 A new digital platform for original and provocative work, available anywhere and included in all membership packages.
-Steppenwolf NOW will feature commissioned work EXCLUSIVELY created for the virtual platform by ensemble member Bruce Norris, ensemble member Rajiv Joseph, James Ijames, Mia Chung, Donnetta Lavinia Grays and Isaac Gómez.
+Steppenwolf NOW will feature new works, including commissioned work EXCLUSIVELY created for the virtual platform by ensemble members Rajiv Joseph and Bruce Norris, as well as Mia Chung, Isaac Gómez, Donnetta Lavinia Grays and James Ijames.